cellannotation/cell-annotation-schema/user_stories.md

 2. As a CxG portal user, I want to render/select by any cell (type) label or synonym

-### Integration efforts
+### Integration efforts ("Atlas building efforts")

 1. As a participant in integration efforts, I want the full names of cell types to be used for clarity and to enable building consensus on cell type names.
    * Possible solutions: Mandate full names.
-But see CXG1; Include field for specifying full names, specifying that this must be filled in if an abbrevation is used for the primary annotation label.
+But see CXG1; Include field for specifying full names, specifying that this must be filled in if an abbreviation is used for the primary annotation label.

-2. As a participant in integration efforts producing reference standards for cell type defintions, I want to link official names and synonyms to reference data (cell sets) and/or reference marker lists.
+2. As a participant in integration efforts producing reference standards for cell type definitions, I want to link official names and synonyms to reference data (cell sets) and/or reference marker lists.

 4. As a participant in integration efforts I want mechanisms to standardise names and what they refer to reference data, defining markers), external descriptions.
-    * Solution: Ontology annotation + abiltiy to refine ontologies to take into account the results of integration efforts.
+    * Solution: Ontology annotation + ability to refine ontologies to take into account the results of integration efforts.

+5. Integration efforts for the HCA will accumulate the annotations of disparate research labs and biologists.
+Given this reality, the following cases could arise:
+* (A) research groups define the SAME molecular signatures with the SAME terms
+* (B) research groups define the SAME molecular signatures with DIFFERENT terms
+* (C) research groups define DIFFERENT molecular signatures with the SAME terms

+As a participant in the integration efforts for the HCA, I need to understand how these individual labs defined the cell annotations within their datasets.
+* (i) I need to understand the biological rationale used to label these cells with this biological entity
+* (ii) I need to have the ability to compare and contrast how individual researchers define this same biological entity, both based on the terms (e.g. shared terms or shared synonyms) and the rationale provided as biomarkers (e.g. the shared marker genes).

+Given these N datasets composing the atlas, I can therefore derive a "consensus annotation" to be used for the integrated object (which by definition should have fairly broad cell types) which can be used for the annotation jamborees.

 ### Resource/portal builder

-1. As a builder of resources including many sources of data (data portals, knowledge bases, knowledge graphs ) I want accurate annoations with standardised cell ontology terms linked to widely used symbols/synonyms in order to drive search, query and browsing on my resource.
+1. As a builder of resources including many sources of data (e.g. data portals, knowledge bases, knowledge graphs) I want accurate annotations with standardised cell ontology terms linked to widely used symbols/synonyms in order to drive search, query and browsing on my resource.

 ### Annotation transfer

-1. As a consumer of transferred annotations I want a record of what algo was used, what and what reference data (or reference cluster) was used (where that makes sense).
+1. As a consumer of transferred annotations I want a record of what algorithm was used, which version and what reference data (or reference cluster) was used (where applicable).

 2. As a builder of resources including many sources of data (data portals, knowledge bases, knowledge graphs) I want transferred annotations to include cell ontology terms that I can use to index data and drive searching/browsing on the site.